vmware-tanzu/tanzu-dev-portal/content/guides/python/cnb-gs-python.md

 Find out more about what the `pack` tool can do by using the `--help` command and browsing the [Buildpacks.io][bp-website] website.

+If you liked this guide, you might find these others in our 'Python Like A Pro' series useful:

+- [Install Python Like A Pro!][gs-pyenv]
+- [Managing Python Project Dependencies Like A Pro!][gs-pyenv-venv]
+- [Managing Python Global Packages Like A Pro][gs-pipx]
+- [Run Python In Production Like A Pro!][gs-cf]

 And if you'd prefer to see the buildpack in action without actually following the steps above, check out the accompanying YouTube video guide:

 {{< youtube JS_YIn49xuw >}}